Therapy for Depression

 Is this a good fit?

-Depression therapy with me may be effective for you if you feel disconnected from yourself or your life, struggle with motivation or emotional heaviness or find yourself stuck in patterns of withdrawal or self-criticism.
+Depression therapy with me may be effective for you if you feel disconnected from yourself or your life, struggle with motivation or emotional heaviness, or find yourself stuck in patterns of withdrawal or self-criticism.
 This work often resonates with people who are thoughtful and capable, yet feel worn down or unsure how to move forward.

 Individual therapy for adults | telehealth for California residents | secure HIPAA-compliant platform | free consultation availability